 There is an area of the starry sky where the Sun travels through the year, day after day.
-That area is a wide band extending approximately 23° 26' both sides of the celestial equator.
-The Moon and the planets mostly travel within this Sun-controlled area of the sky, but occasionally some of them leave this area by reaching higher declinations, North or South.
+That area is a wide band extending approximately to 23° 26' on both sides of the celestial equator.
+The Moon and the planets mostly travel within this Sun-controlled area of the sky, but occasionally some of them leave it by reaching higher declinations, North or South.
 The Moon can reach about 28.5°, Mercury and Mars — up to 27°, while Venus occasionally can travel as far as 28°.
 Steven Forrest believes that it doesn't matter what the declination is, as soon as it is over 23° 26', the planet is out-of-bounds, there is no gray area there.
 Although of course, logically, the higher the declination, the more noticeable should be the traits related to the out-of-bounds status.

 Symbolically, this can be understood like the Moon or a planet leaving the well-trodden and controlled by the central authority (the Sun) path and disappearing in the dark forest.
 To do what?

 Steven Forrest wrote about the topic in his brilliant article "The Out-of-Bounds Moon", published in The Astrological Journal in September/October 2012 (and I believe that the same ideas can be applied to any out-of-bounds personal planet):

-The Moon is then, in other words, out of the King's sight.
+The Moon is then, ..., out of the King's sight.
 No longer under Daddy's thumb.
 We might say that it has moved beyond the Pale.
 Gone out of control.
 Or gone wild.
 It has broken the rules.
 It has shattered the boundaries, broken the mold, crossed the Rubicon.
 Bravely, or drunkenly, the Moon has said, "Roll the dice".